Valiyavan: Plot

-The film opens with Vinod sipping his milkshake and walking in the subway.
-Suddenly, a young woman called Subiksha blocks his path, proposes to him, and disappears.
-He takes it as a joke and goes away, but during the following week, he starts to wonder about her and questions himself on whether she told the truth.
-Because of this, he starts to wait in the subway every day.
-Subiksha does not come, but on the other hand, she visits his workplace in and his friend's room, where he stays.
+A young woman called Subiksha suddenly blocks Vinod's path in the subway, proposes to him, and disappears.
+He takes it as a joke, but during the following week, he starts to wonder if she was serious.
+So he starts to wait in the subway every day.
+Subiksha does not come, but on the other hand, she visits his workplace and his friend's room, where he stays.
 Unfortunately, both times, he does not make it in time to meet her.
 Finally, when he meets her, she tells him that they have already met at a party where their mutual friend asks her to drop him at his place as he is very drunk.
 This happens on her birthday.
 However, Vinod does not remember this incident.

 When Vinod replies to Subiksha's proposal, she rejects him by stating that she just messed with him for his behavior on the night when she dropped him at home, though he continues to pursue her.
-Subiksha puts a condition that if Vinod fought with Ashwin Ranjith, a boxing champion, she would return his love.
+Subiksha puts a condition that if Vinod fought with Ashwin Ranjith, an International boxing champion, she would return his love.
 Vinod then practices boxing to fight Ashwin.
 Although he loses in all of the matches he had participated, he learns how to punch and block punches.
 He plans that in front of Ashwin so he will not fail.
 He goes to Ashwin's place and fights with him.
 He records the fight in his phone to show Subiksha the fight.
 After the fight, Vinod takes Ashwin's silver medal and tells him to take it soon after defeating him.
 Subiksha calls Vinod and tells him to not hit Ashwin, but when he tells her that he already did it and recorded the fight, she gets happy.
 One day, in a coffee shop where Vinod was, a girl accidentally pushes him, and his phone gets broken.
 Subiksha comes there and asks Vinod to show the video.
 But when he tells her that his phone got broken and he could not watch the video, she thinks that he lied to her and leaves.
 Vinod takes his phone to a mobile shop, and the owner tells him to come tomorrow to check it.
 But he uploads the video on YouTube, and everyone including Ashwin sees it.
 His master tells him that it is a punishment that he got for betraying everyone for money.